rodneydup/PRISM/README.md

-# KitchenSinc
+# PRISM-Dilate

-## Everything *including* the kitch sink

-This project will serve as a container full of random things made with JUCE.
-Anything can be added to the project.
-Nothing should be removed.
-It should become a monstrosity.
+Implementing Spectral Dilation as a JUCE standalone application and eventually a plugin.

 ## Building